marguerite/linux-bing-wallpaper/README.md

 Copy the generated `bing-wallpaper` somewhere (~/bin for example)

-Make it autostart.
-(See example systemd service)
+Run it using cron or systemd user service.

 So next time you boot your computer for the first time a day, it'll run once.